uncaught/gpio-shutter-bridge/README.md

 ![Relay boards](docs/relay-boards.png)

-- Connect all **VCC** pins of the relays to a 3V GPIO pin of the Raspberry Pi.
+- Connect all **VCC** pins of the relays to a 3V pin of the Raspberry Pi.
   - I have daisy chained them together.
 Only the most left relay is connected to the Pi.
 - Connect all **GND** pins of the relays to a GND pin of the Raspberry Pi.
   - Again daisy chained.